 - Nude Sleeping – Don’t… just don’t.
-Too many things can go wrong and if you have that middle of the night bathroom call, you’re in for a rude awakening.
+Too many things can go wrong and if you have that middle-of-the-night bathroom call, you’re in for a rude awakening.

 - Daily Clothes – Sleeping in the clothes you have had on all day might seem like a good idea being that it is what has kept you warm all day so far.
-Depending on what you have all, the chances of that retaining moisture are incredibly high and you open yourself up to catching a cold.
+Depending on what you have, the chances of that retaining moisture are incredibly high and you open yourself up to catching a cold.